tue-ropod/ropod-low-level-control/README.md

 * **&#x223C;<name\>/platform_dvarphi_cntr/LL_wp_fhz (double, default: 10)**\
 Frequency of the pole for a lead-lag control action of the wheel angular velocity controller.
 * **&#x223C;<name\>/platform_dvarphi_cntr/LPF_fhz (double, default: 50)**\
-Frequency for a first order low-pass-filer of the angular velocity controller.
+Frequency for a first order low-pass-filter of the angular velocity controller.